Control of reactive collisions by quantum interference: Supplemental Materials

+To determine rate coefficients from equations Eq.~(\ref{eq:diffeqn1}) and Eq.~(\ref{eq:diffeqn2}) requires accurate knowledge of the volumes $V_{\text{eff}}$ and $V_{\text{ov}}$ for a single pancake and knowledge of the effective particle number per pancake, which is the weighted average over the entire ensemble of pancakes.
+We will discuss this below.

-Due to the anharmonicity of the optical trap formed by Gaussian beams, the measured sodium numbers and the calculated overlap volume $V_{ov}$ do not give the correct density.
-We determined the correct overlap density through a calibration measurement where we use the loss rate of Na${+}$NaLi in a non-stretched spin state which is expected to decay with the $s$-wave universal loss rate.
-We prepare sodium atoms in the lowest hyperfine state ($\ket{F, m_F} = \ket{1,1}$ at the low field) while molecules are in their upper spin stretched state.
+In our primary calibration, however, we avoided this complication by comparing the decay of the mixture in the stretched spin state around the Feshbach resonance to that in a non-stretched spin state where the rate coefficient $K$ is reliably predicted to be the $s$-wave universal loss rate coefficient.
+For this, we prepared sodium atoms in the lowest hyperfine state ($\ket{F, m_F} = \ket{1,1}$ at the low field) and molecules are in their upper spin stretched state.
 For these initial states, the Na${+}$NaLi system has a $50 \%$ doublet character.
-The doublet potential at short range is highly reactive and the collisional loss is expected to occur at the $s$-wave universal rate.
-We find that the harmonic approximation over-estimates the overlap density by a factor of $4.45$ with a $33 \%$ uncertainty.
-Adding a statistical uncertainty in quadrature, we obtain the total uncertainty of the density calibration to be ${\sim} 40 \%$.\\ As another independent calibration method, we calculate the overlap density using a full anharmonic model of the trapping potential, based on the actual beam geometry of a 1D lattice trap with a retro-reflected beam displaced by $2\; \text{mm}$ (which is ${\sim} 60 \%$ of the Rayleigh range) and $43 \%$ power relative to the incoming beam.
-Both beams are linearly polarized and have the same beam waist of $43\; \mu\text{m}$.
-The trap depth is calculated from the measured trap frequencies.
-In the local density approximation, the overlap density is
+The doublet potential at short range is highly reactive due to exothermic nature and the collisional loss is predicted to occur at the $s$-wave universal rate $(\textit{33})$.
+In other words, we compared the decay of samples in the spin stretched and non-stretched states with the same initial densities, i.e. with the same effective particle numbers and the same volumes $V_{\text{eff}}$ and $V_{\text{ov}}$.
+The only difference was the rate coefficient $K$, and by comparing the two decay curves, we obtained an accurate value for the ratio of the two $K$ coefficients without an accurate model for the volumes and the ensemble of pancakes.
+Multiple calibration measurements with the non-stretched spin state mixture suggest a total uncertainty of the density calibration of ${\sim} 40 \%$.